-Marinate your Flank Steak.
-I have used Italian Dressing in the past.
+I have used Italian Dressing for the marinade and it tasted very good.
 This time I marinated one Flank Steak in Caesar Vinaigrette with Parmesan Dressing and the other Flank Steak in Balsamic Vinaigrette Dressing.

 - Turn the Steak over so both sides are coated.

 - Cover with saran wrap and refrigerate for at least 30 minutes.

 - Halfway through whatever length of time you can allow the steak to marinate turn the steak over again.
 The longer you marinate the steak the more flavorful it will be.

 - Cook the Flank Steak over medium heat

 - After 7-10 minutes, flip the steak over using a spatula or tongs.
 A fork will pierce the meat and allow the juices to flow out.

 - The steak should be seared on both sides.
 You can check the center of the steak to make sure it is done to your liking before removing it from the grill.

 - Slice the Flank Steak across the grain and serve.
 Yummy!